Funeral Home Prices Explained: Costs & Packages in 2025

 How Much Does a Funeral Home Cost?

-For those opting for cremation, the median cost with a viewing and memorial service is around $6,280.
-This typically covers the basic service fee, transportation, embalming, use of facilities, cremation fee, an alternative cremation container, and an urn.
+If you choose cremation with a viewing and memorial service, the national median cost is around $6,280.
+This generally covers the basic services, body preparation, use of the facility, the cremation itself, a cremation container, and an urn.

 Funeral Home Prices for Cremation vs Burial